-Motivated by the previously proposed distributed control framework--detailed in Section II.C in \cite{Babak_Set_Point}--this research presents a \emph{nonlinear} control framework, imposing two nested control loops: a decentralized/primary inner loop controller that regulates current deviations with respect to a saturated set-point value, and a distributed/secondary outer loop controller that restore operating conditions.
-The proposed control configurations aim to ensure simultaneous achievement of the following two control objectives in steady state: \begin{itemize}[label=\textendash] \item voltage containment within pre-specified limits, \item proportional current sharing. \end{itemize} These control objectives are mathematically formulated as follows: where $V_\mathrm{min}$ and $V_\mathrm{max}$ are the minimum and maximum values of the voltage, and $I_i^\mathrm{rated}$ is the rated current of the $i$-th converter.
-In summary, the distributed controller in \cite{Babak_Set_Point} was derived by means of the Lagrange multiplier method, where it is ensured that the system stabilizes at an equilibrium, which is the argument that minimizes a cost function.
+where $V_i^\mathcal{G}$ and $I_i^\mathrm{rated}$ are respectively the voltage output and rated current of the $i$-th DG, and $V_\mathrm{min}$ and $V_\mathrm{max}$ are the minimum and maximum values of the voltage.
+The distributed controller in \cite{Babak_Set_Point} was derived by means of the Lagrange multiplier method, where it is ensured that the system stabilizes at an equilibrium, which is the argument that minimizes a cost function.
 More precisely, the cost function was chosen such that current sharing is achieved in steady state when all units cooperatively decide on the optimal operating point, facilitated through communication among neighboring units.
-The distributed outer loop controller and the decentralized inner loop controller (local integrator for current regulation) aim to simultaneously ensure the two control objectives: voltage containment and proportional current sharing.
+The distributed outer-loop controller and the decentralized inner-loop controller (local integrator for current regulation) aim to simultaneously ensure the two control objectives: voltage containment and proportional current sharing.
 However, the control proposal lacks stability guarantees.
 Thus, to facilitate obtaining a \emph{scalable} G.E.S. certificate for the proposed DC MG in this research, we adjust the structure of the control proposal in the following ways, resulting in \eqref{eq:Control-Layer}.
-First, we \emph{saturate} the proportional current set-point $\lambda$ appearing in the decentralized inner loop controller \eqref{regulator} by means of a continuous strictly monotonically increasing (sigmoid) function $\sigma(\lambda)$, given in \eqref{sigmasat}.
+First, we \emph{saturate} the proportional current set-point $\lambda$ appearing in the decentralized inner-loop controller \eqref{regulator} by means of a continuous strictly monotonically increasing (sigmoid) function $\sigma(\lambda)$, given in \eqref{sigmasat}.
 Second, we include the same saturation in the primal dynamics of the distributed outer loop, in \eqref{distributed_lambda}.
 Third, we update the leakage function of the regulator $ \rho(v)$ with the \emph{smooth} and continuous nonlinear function given in \eqref{leakage}.
 Finally, to support the industrial standard (adopting proportional-integral controllers (PI)), we have included a proportional controller ($\omega_2(\lambda_i, I_i^\mathcal{G})$) in our distributed framework, given in \eqref{omega2}.
 Note that the distributed optimizer relies on obtaining the rated current from each DG.
 Hence, the output of the physical network is then defined as the ratio of the DGs actual current to its rated current: $\Lambda_iI_i^\mathcal{G}=I_i^\mathcal{G}/I_i^\mathrm{rated}, \forall i \in \mathbb{R}^{n_i}$.
 For the \textit{i}th DG, the complete control scheme is then proposed as follows: